storj/docs/src/pages/dcs/how-tos/how-to-use-cyberduck-and-storj-dcs/index.md

 ![](https://archbee-image-uploads.s3.amazonaws.com/kv3plx2xmXcUGcVl4Lttj/xOlk_1dXj-ODMpTIn-37o_image.png)

-To configure **Storj DCS** as the decentralized cloud storage network target you’ll need to generate Storj credentials.
+To configure **Storj DCS** as the decentralized cloud storage network target, you’ll need to generate Storj credentials.

 ### Using CyberDuck with Storj - macOS

-Once the download is complete you'll be able to open the CyberDuck client.
+Once the download is complete, you'll be able to open the CyberDuck client.
 By selecting the **+** button in the bottom left-hand corner of the client, you'll be able to add a connection bookmark, facilitating the connection between CyberDuck and Storj DCS.
 Select **Storj DCS** from the drop-down.

 ![](https://archbee-image-uploads.s3.amazonaws.com/kv3plx2xmXcUGcVl4Lttj/MJ-vjelgQGnchg9zxFu7J_image.png)